vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 <figure align=center>
     <img src="images/syncd-workflow.jpg" width="60%" height=auto>
-    <figcaption>Figure 3.
+    <figcaption>Figure 4.
 Syncd workflow<figcaption>
 </figure>

-### Unnecessary APPL_DB I/O traffic
+### Redundant APPL_DB I/O traffic

 There is much Redis I/O traffic during the BGP loading process, from which we find two sources of unnecessary traffic.

-#### fpmsyncd flushes on every data arrival
+#### fpmsyncd flushes on every incoming route
 In the original design, `fpmsyncd` maintains a variable `pipeline`.
 Each time `fpmsyncd` receives a route from `zebra`, it processes the route and puts it in the `pipeline`.
 Every time the `pipeline` receives a route, it flushes the route to `APPL_DB`.
 If the size of the incoming route exceeds the size of the `pipeline` itself, the `pipeline` performs multiple flushes to make sure the received routes are written into `APPL_DB` completely.

 Each flush corresponds to a redis `SET` operation in `APPL_DB`, which triggers the `PUBLISH` event, then all subscribers get notified of the updates in `APPL_DB`, perform Redis `GET` operations to fetch the new route information from `APPL_DB`.

-That means, a flush action of the `pipeline` not only leads to redis `SET`, but also `PUBISH` and `GET`, hence a high flush frequency would cause a high volumn of `REDIS` I/O traffic.
-However, the original `pipeline` flush frequency is decided by the data arrival frequency and the `pipeline` size, which is unnecessarily high and hurts performance.
+That means, a single `pipeline` flush not only leads to redis `SET`, but also `PUBISH` and `GET`, hence a high flush frequency would cause a huge volumn of `REDIS` I/O traffic.
+However, the original `pipeline` flush frequency is decided by the routes incoming frequency and the `pipeline` size, which is unnecessarily high and hurts performance.

 #### APPL_DB does redundant housekeeping
-When `orchagent` consumes `APPL_DB` with `pops()`, as Figure 2 shows, `pops` function not only reads from `route_table_set` to retrieve route prefixes, but also utilizes these prefixes to delete the entries in the temporary table `_ROUTE_TABLE` and write into the stable table `ROUTE_TABLE`, while at the same time transferring messages to `addToSync` procedure.
+When `orchagent` consumes `APPL_DB` with `pops()`, as Figure 3 shows, `pops` function not only reads from `route_table_set` to retrieve route prefixes, but also utilizes these prefixes to delete the entries in the temporary table `_ROUTE_TABLE` and write into the stable table `ROUTE_TABLE`, while at the same time transferring messages to `addToSync` procedure.
 The transformation from temporary tables to the stable tables causes much traffic but is actually not worth the time.

 ### Slow Routes decode and kernel thread overhead in zebra